pngan/home-server/README.md

 # home-server

-This supersedes the repo `home-server-old`, which is based on Ubunut, and a nginx reverse proxy.
+This supersedes the repo `home-server-old`, which is based on Ubunutu, and a nginx reverse proxy.